 To use the style book, navigate to styles -> Browse Styles -> Choose a variation to change the look of the site.

 The main objective of this style book is to help users to understand the effects of changes for a block.
-Also, helps to get a better idea about block styles to decide which style or customization will suit the requirements.
+Also, helps to get a better idea about block styles to decide which style or customization is suit the requirements.

 5 elements of the Style Book: